har-in-air/TAS5753MD-I2S-AUDIO-AMPLIFIER-Eagle/README.md

 0603 : remaining smt ceramic caps

 ### Resistors
 All are 0603 package.
-R9 (18K) specificially needs to be 1% precision.
+R9 (18K) needs to be 1% precision.
 Either populate R7 OR R8 to set the LSb of the TAS5753MD I2C slave address.
 R4 (22K) should be shorted or replaced with a 0 ohm resistor if PVDD is less than 10V, to ensure that the PMOSFET fully turns on.

 I found all the passive components on Aliexpress and Ebay.
 E.g.: